LunaRossie/Zhunn---Portfolio-/README.md

 ## Instruction

 The user must create a basic repository and be able to clone the repository to vscode.
+The project contains contact page to navigate to contact information such as; Visit my LinkedIn page that will lead users to view updated resume through LinkedIn profile.

 ## Github